Evolutionary Tracks and Spectral Properties of Quasi-stars and Their Correlation with Little Red Dots: Methods: extracting quasi-star spectra from MESA-QUEST

 A few caveats arise due to our adoption of the ATLAS9 atmosphere models.
 First, these models are computed in local thermodynamic equilibrium (LTE) and therefore lack the physics necessary to produce all of the emission lines required for rigorous analysis.
 Additionally, a solar-scaled abundance mixture is assumed, and thus absorption features that would not otherwise be present in metal-free atmospheres are seen.
-This primarily appears in our models at the H and K singly-ionized calcium (CaII) lines at 3968~\AA\ and 3934~\AA\ respectively.
-While these strong absorption features are present in the adopted ATLAS9 atmosphere models, they can safely be ignored in this work as there is little to no Ca present in the atmospheres of our quasi-star models, and are expected to be far less abundant in the composition of the gas at the high redshifts studied in this work.
-It is however conceivable that quasi-stars may have some enrichment via accretion onto the envelope from a host galaxy that has undergone some star formation.
+This appears primarily in our models on the H and K singly-ionized calcium (CaII) lines at 3968~\AA\ and 3934~\AA\ respectively.
+While these strong absorption features are present in the adopted ATLAS9 atmosphere models, they can safely be ignored in this work, as there is little to no Ca present in the atmospheres of our quasi-star models and are expected to be far less abundant in the composition of the gas at the high redshifts studied in this work \mb{than in the solar-scaled abundances in the atmosphere models.} It is, however, conceivable that quasi-stars may have some enrichment via accretion onto the envelope from a host galaxy that has undergone some star formation.
 We emphasize again that our comparisons are between the continuum features of the models and observations and serve as a pilot study.
 The modeling and implementation of more detailed atmosphere models will be the subject of future study.